VirologyCharite/viral-rna-simulation/README.md

 replication in cells.

-As it stands, this is a simulation of a _positive-sense_ RNA viral entering a cell and replicating through negative (reverse complement) intermediate copies.
+As it stands, this is a simulation of a _positive-sense_ RNA viral entering a cell and replicating through negative (reverse complement (RC)) intermediate copies.

 The aim here was to examine the extent to which, even in a highly idealized scenario, the actual transcription mutations (in negative strand RNA) in the replication process could be mistaken for other mutations.

-The simulation has _many_ assumptions:
+The simulation has _many_ assumptions.
+Among them:

 * RNA molecules do not degrade over time.
-* Mutations occur during polymerase transcription (as opposed to occurring spontaneously in RNA molecules as a result of some other process, such as APOBED editing).
+* Genetic changes only occur during polymerase transcription (as opposed to occurring spontaneously in RNA molecules as a result of some other process, e.g., SNPs or APOBEC editing).
 * All RNA molecules (positive and negative sense) in all cells are sequenced.
-* In sample preparation for sequencing, all RNA molecules are reverse transcribed to make a first single-stranded DNA (ssDNA) and a polymerase then makes the complementary DNA strand, resulting in a double-stranded DNA (dsDNA) that is sequenced.
+* In sample preparation for sequencing, all RNA molecules are first reverse transcribed to make a single-stranded DNA (ssDNA) and a polymerase then makes the complementary DNA strand, resulting in a double-stranded DNA (dsDNA) that is sequenced.
 * Reads from the sequencing are aligned against the (+) RNA reference genome of the virus.